Broken Sword: Shadow of the Templars – The Director's Cut: Development and marketing

 On March 21, 2009, Ubisoft released a "director's cut" of The Shadow of the Templars for the Wii and Nintendo DS.
 According to Revolution's managing director, Charles Cecil, the Director's Cut came about thanks to a group of Broken Sword fans, who started an online petition begging him to bring the series to the Wii and DS.
 Rather than only porting the original game, as he did on the Game Boy Advance, Cecil thought it was time to reward fans with something new and different – hence the Director's Cut's additional material.
+The Game Boy Advance version was the basis for this version due to ease by which to build upon the Game Boy Advance version.
+The Game Boy Advance version had less content than the original version, and while this version was more faithful to the original, there were still some features absent due to the Nintendo DS' limitations.

 Cecil decided the game would start a day before the Parisian cafe explosion in the original game, filling in some of Nicole Collard's back-story.
 To this end, Cecil also drafted in the acclaimed comic book artist Dave Gibbons, with whom Revolution worked previously on their 1994 cult classic adventure Beneath a Steel Sky.
 In addition to working on the visual references for the game, Gibbons also produced a comic book to accompany the game's DS release.
 Gibbons stated that he decided to return to video game work on this game because he knew producing character shots with a range of expressions would be challenging, and he knew he would enjoy it, based upon past experience.

 The game was programmed by Tony Warriner and Joost Peters.
 In the Director's Cut, Hazel Ellerby returns to voice Nicole Collard in the new sections, playing Nico again for the first time since the original game's release.
 Rolf Saxon, as in every sequel, also returns to voice George Stobbart.
 Due to the platform's size limits, the DS version contains no spoken dialogue, only subtitles.